matusnovak/fineframework/docs/doxygen/classffw_1_1_g_l_f_w_render_window.md

 ```

 Overrides **[RenderWindow::hide](classffw_1_1_render_window.md#1ae2a8b392e2537be361ee7c1eea547e31)**
+Makes the window hidden.

-Hides the window if the window is visible.
+This function hides the specified window if it was previously visible.
+If the window is already hidden or is in full screen mode, this function does nothing.

+**Note:**

+This function must only be called from the main thread.

 ### function <a id="1ae12d6561764be7e94708fd614c2d1cbd" href="#1ae12d6561764be7e94708fd614c2d1cbd">iconify</a>